Louisa Aldrich-Blake: Early life and education

-Louisa Aldrich-Blake was born in Chingford, Essex (now London Borough of Waltham Forest) to Rev Frederick James Aldrich-Blake and his wife Louisa Blake Morrison.
+Louisa Aldrich-Blake was born in Chingford, Essex (now the London Borough of Waltham Forest) to Rev Frederick James Aldrich-Blake and his wife Louisa Blake Morrison.
 She moved with her family to Welsh Bicknor in Herefordshire during her childhood, and maintained a home in the town until her death.
 Throughout her career, Aldrich-Blake was associated with the Elizabeth Garrett Anderson Hospital, becoming senior surgeon in 1910.

 Aldrich-Blake began her school education at Cheltenham Ladies' College.
 She graduated with first-class honours from the London School of Medicine for Women by 1894 as a Bachelor of Surgery, Bachelor of Medicine and an MD.
 Upon graduating from the University of London, Aldrich-Blake followed with a masters in surgery a year later.
 She went on to take the University of London's higher degrees in Medicine and Surgery, becoming the first British woman to obtain the degree of Master of Surgery.